 - Table 28: Wood Products Industries Secondary Energy Use and GHG Emissions

 - Table 34: Converted Paper Products Industry Secondary Energy Use and GHG Emissions

 - The methodology for estimating the amount of primary energy attributed to wood and spent pulping liquor in the pulp and paper manufacturing sub-sector was updated in 2015, causing changes in the data series between 1995 and 2002.
 In addition, from 1990 to 2010, wood waste and spent pulping liquor were incorrectly included in other fuels when estimating electricity generation in the Report on Energy Supply and Demand in Canada.
 This has now been corrected for the 2011, 2012 and 2013 data points, but will not be corrected for years prior to those.
 These changes have directly affected the estimates for industrial energy use and electricity generation, and indirectly affected the emissions estimates.
 The time series data for 2011–2013 may therefore not be completely consistent with data for earlier years.

-- Additional information about Natural Resources Canada–Canadian Forest Service’s Investments in Forest Industry Transformation program can be found at:
+- Additional information about the Natural Resources Canada–Canadian Forest Service’s Investments in Forest Industry Transformation Program.